 The Golden Triangle

 The USA has the Four Corners, and Asia has the Golden Triangle.
-Just a one-hour drive from Chiang Rai, this is where the borders of Myanmar, Laos, and Thailand are separated by only a small river.
+Just a one-hour drive from Chiang Rai, this is where the borders of Myanmar, Laos, and Thailand are separated by only a small river and you can see them all.
 There is a very short hike up to an overlook, and the locals say that if you squint on a clear day, you'll be able to see China in the distance as well.
 This is also a great place to grab souvenirs, ice cream popsicles, and pad thai.

 How To Get There